 These past few weeks have been magical for my daughter.

 My daughter has been in primary school now for three weeks.
 While I can’t say it has been an easy transition for her, it does not make me any less of an advocate of this system.
 In fact, I look at the benefits listed above, and I see all of them working to her advantage.
-Not surprisingly, this system embodies much of what the Dutch are known for – it’s practical, fair, and really good for kids.
-We already know that the Dutch raise some of the happiest kids in the world (check out this UNICEF report) and maybe this is just another piece of the puzzle to understanding how they are able to pull off child-rearing so well.
+Not surprisingly, this system embodies much of what the Netherlands is known for – it’s practical, fair, and really good for kids.
+Some believe the Dutch raise some of the happiest kids in the world (check out this UNICEF report) and maybe this is just another piece of the puzzle to understanding how they are able to pull off child-rearing so well.

 Kris Herwig is an American mother of two Swedish-American children being raised in Amsterdam.
 With two kids in school, she is now facing the exciting and daunting question – What’s Next?